-Should a car suffer damage during the race and repairs need to be carried out in the garage, the car may be pushed into the garage immediately after entering the pit lane.
+Should a car suffer damage during the race and repairs need to be carried out in the garage, the car must stop parallel outside their garage and must be pushed into the garage immediately after entering the pit lane.
+The car cannot be driven directly into the garage at any time during any session.
 After the repairs have been completed, the car may be pushed out and placed parallel to the pit building.
 The Team may then proceed with a standard pit stop in accordance with Articles 37 and 38 above.